JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 Next run `npm install` in the root directory to install the various dependencies.

 Run `npm run build` after modifying code to populate the **public** directory with the final site contents.
-You can instead run `npm run build-dev` to build the JavaScript in development mode, or `npm run start:dev` to run an automatically updating instance.
+You can instead run `npm run build-dev` to build the JavaScript in development mode, or `npm run start:dev` to start an automatically updating instance.

 If you'd like to run a simple web server, install http-server via `npm install http-server -g`, which can then be run from the public directory by running `http-server`.